Zone 2 and 5 Aerobic Training for Longevity, Fitness & Health

 Conclusion

-• Zone 2 training targets weight loss by burning fat for fuel.
-It’s the fundamental of endurance which improves mitochondria function, energy creation, and metabolic health.
+- Zone 2 training targets weight loss by burning fat for fuel.
+It’s the fundamental of endurance that improves mitochondria function, energy creation, and metabolic health.